chriso0710/apify-ruby-client/README.md

 Run ```rake test``` to run the tests.

-All tests use VCR (https://github.com/vcr/vcr) with prerecorded responses from APIFY.
+All tests use VCR (https://github.com/vcr/vcr) with prerecorded responses from Apify.
 Webhooks are mocked with prerecorded json payloads, which are sent to a minimal sinatra webserver (```test/server.rb```).

 ## Contributing